hot desert plants and environment

 With winds throughout the season, young trees may need support.
 However, the proper way to stake them is not next to the trunk, but 6-8" out, with the exception of very small trunks and Oleander trees.
 The purpose for staking away from the tree is to allow it to develop its own strength.
 With the wind the roots and trunk respond by building mass.
 If you do stake trees either at the trunk or out from the trunk remove them as soon as the trunk appears solid.
 This can be tested by moving the trunk back and forth, and watching the ground to see if roots are moving with the trunk.
 If not, the stakes can be removed.

 MULCH FOR TREES: The suitable mulch for trees is not peat moss.
-The best "mulch" is DG (known as Decorative Rock), preferably the same type you have in your yard.
+The best "mulch" is DG (known as Decorative Rock, or Decomposed Granite), preferably the same type you have in your yard.
 Application of DG will keep moisture around the perimeter of shrubs and trees longer than exposed dirt.

 DESIGN CONSIDERATIONS: The trend for landscaping design in the Southwest desert is "keep it simple".
 Design with cacti, boulders mounds, or low water usage plants instead of large trees, exotic plants and ornate decoration.
 You won't regret it over the years.
 You will have limited maintenance, low water bills, fewer irrigation repairs, and can cut cost on having trees and shrubs trimmed.
 A home can look stunning with the right kind of low maintenance landscaping and design.